-- 115. The most important improvement would be to remove all doubts regarding an impartial judiciary.
-Legal steps against candidates should not be able to cast doubt upon the electoral process. - 116.
-There are also a number of areas where the legal framework should be improved.
-The most important proposals include: - Better mechanisms to secure the secrecy of the vote, in particular avoid the stamp provision or allow it before the vote itself, - It is recommended that the threshold for the representation of independents be lowered, particularly in reference to ethnic minorities, - A change of the composition of the Central Elections Commission, including a proportional representation of political parties, - A change of the registration criteria for political parties, - A better procedure for the scrutiny of voters' lists; at the same time, and considering this huge task, among other major tasks, authorities are currently invited to start this preelectoral process as soon as possible, - Better safeguards in the law to ensure that records of every step in the vote count are kept, - Clearer obligations for publishing detailed results of polling stations immediately and as part of the full tabulation, - Introduction of better control of those adding their names to so-called supplementary voters' lists, - Introduction of good mechanisms allowing persons with temporary residence outside their permanent one, such as soldiers and students, their right to vote, - More detailed rules for use of public infrastructure during campaigns, - Better regulation of the editorial coverage of the incumbents in electronic media during the campaign, - Reduced size of the polling stations to increase the efficiency of voting and counting. - Limitation of the deprivation of political rights to mental incapacity or a criminal conviction for a serious offence, in conformity with the principle of proportionality. - Cancellation or revocation of candidacy should take place only in conformity with presumption of innocence, the right to a fair trial and the principle of proportionality.
+115. The most important improvement would be to remove all doubts regarding an impartial judiciary.
+Legal steps against candidates should not be able to cast doubt upon the electoral process.
+The international community should secure this.

+116. There are also a number of areas where the legal framework should be improved.
+The most important proposals include:

+- Better mechanisms to secure the secrecy of the vote, in particular avoid the stamp provision or allow it before the vote itself, - The lowering of the threshold, - A change of the composition of the Central Elections Commission, including a proportional representation of political parties, - A change of the registration criteria for political parties, - A better procedure for the scrutiny of voters' lists; at the same time, and considering this huge task, among other major tasks, authorities are currently invited to start this preelectoral process as soon as possible, - Better safeguards in the law to ensure that records of every step in the vote count are kept, - Clearer obligations for publishing detailed results of polling stations immediately and as part of the full tabulation, - Introduction of better control of those adding their names to so-called supplementary voters' lists, - Introduction of good mechanisms allowing persons with temporary residence outside their permanent one, such as soldiers and students, their right to vote, - More detailed rules for use of public infrastructure during campaigns, - Better regulation of the editorial coverage of the incumbents in electronic media during the campaign, - Reduced size of the polling stations to increase the efficiency of voting and counting, - Limitation of the deprivation of political rights to mental incapacity or a criminal conviction for a serious offence, in conformity with the principle of proportionality. - Cancellation or revocation of candidacy should take place only in conformity with presumption of innocence, the right to a fair trial and the principle of proportionality.